NguyenDa18/danh-was-here/_data/blog/2020-09-08-gitattributes-tips.md

 bash-4.4$
 ```

-In which the start.sh script was in the correct path, but still not being found possibly due to line endings being different between Windows and Macs/Linux machines.
+In which the setup script he wrote contained Windows line CLRF endings, and when run in a Linux environment the lines caused a syntax error.

 I was sure this was a common problem and sure enough I found articles that helped me discover .gitattributes files:
 - [First article](https://techblog.dorogin.com/case-of-windows-line-ending-in-bash-script-7236f056abe)